MIT-LCP/mimic-website/content/en/docs/IV/modules/ed/edstays.md

 The *edstays* table is the primary tracking table for emergency department visits.
 It provides the time the patient entered the emergency department and the time they left the emergency department.
-It also provides a set of diagnoses assigned for the patient.

 **Table source:** Emergency department information system.